Google

 - Factors measuring degree of reliability in anecdotal evidence

-- The Ebay feedback challenge where a skeptic failed and was caught lying red-handed
+- The Ebay feedback challenge that a pseudoskeptic failed and was caught lying red-handed

 Argument # 6: The memory malleability argument to dismiss anecdotal evidence.